imagineLife/next-big-site/markdown/node/child_processes/custom-config.md

 # Customize child_processes

 This is meant as a follow-up to the [exec](/node/child_processes/exec) post and the [spawn](/node/child_processes/spawn) post.
-child_processes can be given a config object to customize some
+child_processes can be given a config object to customize/specifiy some details of the child process.

 - [Customize child_processes](#customize-child_processes)
   - [Pass Environment Variables](#pass-environment-variables)